Climate Change

 4. Monitoring, Evaluation, and Reporting

-Central Retail collects and monitors greenhouse gas emissions data across Scope 1, 2, and 3, in accordance with The Greenhouse Gas Protocol (GHG Protocol) standards.
+Central Retail collects and monitors greenhouse gas emissions data across Scope 1, 2, and 3, in accordance with Greenhouse Gas Protocol (GHG Protocol) standards.
 It also analyzes impacts and evaluates progress against targets.
 Additionally, Central Retail reports its climate management performance in line with international standards, such as the Task Force on Climate-related Financial Disclosures (TCFD) guidelines and the IFRS S2 climate-related disclosure standards.

 Project Highlights